jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - **Dictionary:** (1) A collection of words in one or more specific languages, often arranged alphabetically, which may include information on definitions, usage, etymologies, phonetics, pronunciations, translation, etc. (2) A book of words in one language with their equivalents in another, sometimes known as a lexicon.
 - **Lexicon:** The ‘catalog’ of a language’s words, which together with a ‘grammar’ constitutes the language.
+- **Lexical database:** Stores terms along with information about terms.
 - **Encyclopedia:** A type of reference work or compendium holding a comprehensive summary of information from either all branches of knowledge or a particular branch of knowledge.
 - **Bibliography:** Collected citations for related books, articles, etc., which may be as simple as a reading list or may be extensively annotated.
 - **Thesaurus:** A list of words grouped together according to similarity of meaning (containing synonyms and sometimes antonyms), in contrast to a dictionary, which provides definitions for words, and generally lists them in alphabetical order.